Pebble transducers with unary output: Introduction

+Since the equivalence problem is decidable for marble transducers, it follows from our result that it is also decidable for pebble transducers with unary output.

-As a second main result, we show how to decide (when the outputs are unary) whether a function given by $1$-pebble ($\equiv$ $1$-marble) transducer can be computed by a $1$-blind transducer.
-The technical proof also gives a syntactical characterization of $1$-pebble transducers whose function verify this property: it describes a kind of "symmetry" in the behavior of the machine on its input.
+As a second main result, we show how to decide (when the outputs are unary) whether a function given by $1$-pebble ($\equiv$ $1$-marble) transducer can be computed by a $1$-blind transducer, or more generally by a $k$-blind transducer for some $k \ge 0$.
+The technical proof also gives a syntactical characterization of $1$-marble transducers whose function verify this property: it describes a kind of "symmetry" in the production of the machine on its input.
 Furthermore, the conversion is effective when possible, but once more the manner of producing the output can be strongly modified.
 Our techniques heavily rely on the theory of \emph{factorization forests}; this is, to our knowledge, the first time this notion is used for membership problems of transducers, and we believe this approach to be fruitful.

 Our results are summarized in red in Figure \ref{fig:conclu}.
 We also give some examples of functions (their outputs are non-negative integers, since we identify $\{a\}^*$ with $\Nat$).